Palatka station: History

 The station was built in 1908 for the Atlantic Coast Line Railroad (ACL) and was constructed in the Richardsonian Romanesque style.
 It served as a union depot for the ACL's Jacksonville-Tampa-Sarasota mainline as well as for the Florida Southern Railway and the Georgia Southern and Florida Railway.
 In addition to local service to Sarasota, the station served the ACL's West Coast Champion (New York City – Sarasota).
+Until 1936, the station also served passenger trains operated by the Florida East Coast Railway, whose trains crossed the St. Johns river over a railway bridge in Palatka.
+This railway bridge was removed in the 1950s.
 In 1914 the station began to serve the short-lived Ocklawaha Valley Railroad.
 In 1988, it was added to the National Register of Historic Places.

 In 1971, most passenger service in the United States was transferred to Amtrak, however Palatka had its stop discontinued.
 In 1976, Amtrak decided to reinstate the stop at Palatka, under a trial period.
 They would later add Palatka as a permanent stop in 1979.
-The station is currently served by Amtrak's Silver Meteor and Silver Star trains.

-In November of 2021, the US Department of Transportation awarded $1.5 billion in RAISE discretionary grants for infrastructure projects around the nation.
+In November 2021, the US Department of Transportation awarded $1.5 billion in RAISE discretionary grants for infrastructure projects around the nation.
 One such grant awarded $8.2 million to fund the development of the A. Philip Randolph Regional Multimodal Transportation Hub.
-Under this redevelopment, the station's platform will be lengthened to accommodate a baggage area and raised to meet ADA requirements, and allow bicycles to be loaded and unloaded at the station.
-Other improvements around the station include resurfacing the roadway, installing new ADA-compliant sidewalks and curb and gutter designating bike lanes, and adding other accessory safety improvements in the project area.
-It is likely that the station's agent will be reinstated under this redevelopment to help with what will be the newly-introduced checked baggage service.
+Under this redevelopment, the station's platform will be lengthened to accommodate a baggage area and raised to meet accessible requirements, and allow bicycles to be loaded and unloaded at the station.
+Other improvements around the station include resurfacing the roadway, installing new accessible-compliant sidewalks and curb and gutter designating bike lanes, and adding other accessory safety improvements in the project area.